Non-linear vorticity upsurge in Burgers' flow

 \section{Numerical scheme for small viscosity $\nu$}

 We do not need to emphasise the importance of the simplest non-linear differential equation (\ref{beqn}) as a prototype for the physics of fluid dynamics.
-Yet there does not seem to exist a reliable computational method at small viscosity $\nu \lesssim 10^{-5}$.
-Zhang {\it et al.} (1997) give a short review on standard numerical schemes such as finite difference and spectral technique.
+Yet, there does not seem to exist a reliable computational method at small viscosity $\nu \lesssim 10^{-5}$.
+Zhang {\it et al.} (1997) give a short review of standard numerical schemes such as finite difference and spectral technique.
 Unfortunately, none of these numerical methods appears to be capable of handling Burgers' equation in small-viscosity applications; detailed numerical data are scarce in literature.
 In a nutshell, the difficulty with these methods is their inability to resolve the finest spatio-temporal scales over the transitional regime.
-Specifically, among a number of published work in high Reynolds flow, there are significantly different solution behaviours over $t=0.2$ and $t=0.4$ at $Re=10^5$ for initial data (\ref{bl}).
-An alternative approach is the meshfree method of smoothed particle hydrodynamics.
+Specifically, among a number of published work for high Reynolds-number flows, there are significantly different solution behaviours over $t=0.2$ and $t=0.4$ at $Re=10^5$ for initial data (\ref{bl}).
+An alternative approach is the mesh-free method of smoothed particle hydrodynamics.
 By an enhanced formulation, Hashemian \& Shodja (2008) managed to calculate the velocity solutions at specific sets of particle distribution and variable dilation.